Natural gas fireplace rebate

 - You have up to six months from the invoice date to submit your rebate application (June 30, 2024, at the latest).

 If you've installed a gas fireplace in 2023, these are the eligibility requirements and rebate details:

 Click the headings below to review general eligibility for the Home Renovation Rebate Program, as well as specific eligibility requirements for fireplaces.

 - The home must have:

-- a residential FortisBC natural gas account (except for strata unit owners installing EnerChoice fireplaces) and/or
+- a residential FortisBC gas account (except for strata unit owners installing EnerChoice fireplaces)

-- The fireplace must be installed by a Technical Safety BC licensed gas contractor with a GST number and a valid B.C. business license for the trade applicable to the upgrade being installed.
+- All upgrades must have been installed by a Technical Safety BC licensed contractor with a GST number and a valid B.C. business license for the trade applicable to the upgrade being installed.
 Self-installations are not eligible.

-- You must be installing a new eligible EnerChoice fireplace.
+- You must have installed a new eligible EnerChoice fireplace.
 Warranty replacements are not eligible.